nagasudhirpulla/taming_python/blog/skills/matplolib_set_axes_tick_labels.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

 Sometimes we may require to control the axis tick labels of our subplots.
-This ca
+This can be achieved by using the set

 ```python
 import matplotlib.pyplot as plt